UjoQurius/ujoqurius.github.io/vulnlab/machines/lock/index.md

 ## Final thoughts

 I really enjoyed this machine!
 Thanks [xct](https://twitter.com/xct_de) and [kozie](https://twitter.com/k0zmer) for creating it.
-What I liked the most is the real life applicability which is a high quality standard on [Vulnlab](https://www.vulnlab.com/).
+What I liked the most were the real life aspects of machine which is a high quality standard on [Vulnlab](https://www.vulnlab.com/).
 Looking forward to many more.

-Thank you for reading and have a nice day :)
+If you bared with me to the very end I thank you for reading and I hope you'll have a great day :)